-The 30-semester hour Master of Education in Higher Education Leadership prepares candidates to assume entry or mid-level leadership responsibilities in a variety of professional areas including: admissions and enrollment management, student affairs, advising, diversity, alumni relations and development, finance, human resources, facilities and athletics.
+This one year (30-semester hour) Master of Education in Higher Education Leadership prepares candidates to assume entry or mid-level leadership responsibilities in a variety of professional areas including: admissions and enrollment management, student affairs, advising, diversity, alumni relations and development, finance, human resources, facilities and athletics.
 The program's purpose is to develop transformational leaders who possess a strong understanding - grounded in leadership theory.

 The program is designed for:

 - Those currently employed by an institution of higher learning who seek to improve and enhance job performance and assume greater leadership responsibility

 - Current and recent undergraduates who plan to pursue higher education leadership as a career

 - Those seeking to make a career change into the higher education leadership field